WebReflection/url-search-params/README.md

 MIT Style License

+# V1 `package.json` Release

+Please change bundler or complain to your bundler project if version 1 doesn't work anymore, they decided to use the browsder field instead of the main CJS standard way to require the code and I think they should fix it.

 ### iOS 10 + other platforms bug

 In case you'd like to replace the broken global native constructor, you can check some well known issue before including this polyfill on your project/page.